Quick Answer

 Exam Overview and Duration

-The CELI 2 exam tests your A2-level Italian skills across four main components:
+CELI 2 tests B1 Italian across four skills:

-- Total duration: 2 hours and 45 minutes
+- Total duration: approximately 3.5 hours (including breaks)

 - Break between written and oral: 30 minutes